ethanc8/Sphinx-Documentation/source/Tutorials/GettingStarted/2_Convertor/index.md

 This section is **not** under an open-source license -- we hope to fix this undersight soon.

 This section was written by Pierre-Yves Rivaille, and [posted to gnustep.org](http://www.gnustep.org/experience/PierresDevTutorial/index.html).
-This copy is still incomplete.

 Initial writing 07-07-2001 by Pierre-Yves Rivaille
 Modified 02-Feb-2005 by Alex Perez